Ashanti and Nelly Sing Usher's 'Nice & Slow' Amid Rekindled Romance

 Ashanti and Nelly stuck by each other's side in a new Instagram Story appearance together.

-The couple, who announced their rekindled romance earlier this year after splitting in 2013, sang along to Usher's "Nice & Slow" in a video posted to Nelly's Instagram.
+The two, who sparked romance rumors in April after splitting in 2013, sang along to Usher's "Nice & Slow" in a video posted to Nelly's Instagram.

 The sweet moment comes just two months after the couple was spotted together at the 3rd Annual Birthday Ball for Quality Control CEO Pierre "P" Thomas.
 The event was their first red carpet appearance together since 2012.

-After sparking romance rumors in April, when they were spotted spending time together in Las Vegas, a source told ET in May, "Nelly and Ashanti are back together and both of them are very happy."

-Nelly, 48, and Ashanti, 42, were seen holding hands as they walked through T-Mobile Arena in late April, during the Gervonta Davis vs. Ryan Garcia fight.
+In late April, Nelly, 48, and Ashanti, 42, were seen holding hands as they walked through T-Mobile Arena in Las Vegas during the Gervonta Davis vs. Ryan Garcia fight.
 In another video posted to social media, the duo was captured performing their hit, "Body on Me," during a pool party.

+A source told ET a month later, "Nelly and Ashanti are back together and both of them are very happy."

 Another source told ET, "Nelly and Ashanti are really enjoying their time together."